lancemanuel/LManuel_Academic/content/home/talks.md

 weight = 95  # Order that this section will appear.

 title = ""
-subtitle = "and, finally, some random (okay, old) music &#x266B samplings as well as other stuff, as long as you're here ..."
+subtitle = "... finally, some random (okay, old) music &#x266B samplings and other stuff, as long as you're here ..."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.